Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/07/how-firefox-caching-works.md

     - Firefox
 ---

-If you’re developing a website and you’re wondering how Firefox caches the files, here’s a run down of the behaviour.
-I’ve spend some time researching this for a project I’m working on and the information is surprising, but very useful.
+If you're developing a website and you're wondering how Firefox caches the files, here's a run down of the behaviour.
+I've spend some time researching this for a project I'm working on and the information is surprising, but very useful.

-## What’s In The Cache
+## What's In The Cache

 In Firefox, you can see everything that has been cached by typing the following into your address bar:

 > about:cache

-On this page, you’ll see the three aspects of the Firefox cache; the Memory Cache, the Disk Cache and the Offline Cache.
+On this page, you'll see the three aspects of the Firefox cache; the Memory Cache, the Disk Cache and the Offline Cache.

-If you want to truly understand why certain elements are refreshed and others aren’t when you’re debugging your web application (or optimising its performance) bear in mind the following cache-clearing pointers.
+If you want to truly understand why certain elements are refreshed and others aren't when you're debugging your web application (or optimising its performance) bear in mind the following cache-clearing pointers.

 ## Memory Cache